emilyvertosick/Statistics-Course/docs/01-week1.md

 ### Setting up course files

 To access this course, download the "Statistics Course.zip" file [here](https://github.mskcc.org/vertosie/Statistics-Course/blob/master/Statistics%20Course.zip?raw=true).
-Unzip the file to your chosen folder on your hard drive.
+Create and name a folder (e.g. "MSKCC biostats course") on your hard drive, and then unzip the file and save it in that folder.
 Open the "Statistics Course" folder and click to open the R project file called "Statistics Course.Rproj".
 Opening this file will open RStudio (once you have it installed), and you can easily access all files from the "files" tab in the bottom right panel in RStudio.

 There is a "Data" folder with 7 subfolders inside, which contain the data files needed for the examples and assignments for weeks 1-7.

 There is a "Code" folder with 7 files inside, which contains all the code shown in each weekly lesson, so that you can easily run it yourself without copying and pasting from the book.
-There is also an "Answers" file which contains the code from the assignment answers.

 Every time you work on this course, you should open RStudio by opening the "Statistics Course.Rproj" file.
 It may be helpful to create a desktop link to the "Statistics Course.Rproj" file so you can easily access the course materials.

 ### Using RStudio

-When you open the "Statistics Course.Rproj" file, RStudio will open, and you will see four panes in the RStudio window.
+When you open the "Statistics Course.Rproj" file, RStudio will open, and you will see four panes in the RStudio window (if you only see three panes, select "new file" and "New R script").

 1. The "console" window at the bottom left is where results will be shown if running R code from a .R file or interactively.
 The console window is also where you type in instructions for R. To run code in the console window, you can type or copy and paste the code and press "enter."

-2. The "source" window in the top left is where you will write out R code for your final .R analysis file.
+2. The "source" window in the top left is where you will write out R code for your  .R analysis file.
 To run code from the source window, highlight the lines of code you'd like to run and click the "run" button, located in the upper right corner of the source window, or use the shortcut "ctrl+enter" on your keyboard.

 3. The top right panel includes several tabs.
 The most important tabs here are "environment", which shows your current datasets and objects, and "history", which shows previous commands that have been run from either the "console" or the "source" window.